 - Coniferous tree types provide a year-round privacy fence to block unwanted views.
 Simply space small trees according to the species recommendation so they'll form a green screen as they mature.

 - Birds seek refuge in evergreen trees, particularly during the winter.
+Learn what type of trees and plants attract hummingbirds in the spring.

 - Practice proper tree pruning techniques to keep your trees in optimal health.